shaheerbilal7/DevelopersHub-Corporation-Data-Science-and-Analytics-Internship-Tasks/README.md

 * Histogram to examine data distributions.
 * Box plot to detect outliers and spread of values.

-# Task 2:
-Credit Risk prediction
+# Task 2: Credit Risk prediction

 Objective:
 Predict whether a loan applicant is likely to default on a loan.

-Dataset:
+Dataset used:
 Loan Prediction Dataset

 Instructions: